 How Long is a Husky Safari?

-There is no set time for a Husky Safari in Finland.
+There is no set time for a Husky Tour in Finland.
 Excursions can range anywhere between 1-hour to a multi-day trip.
 In our experience, a half-day tour is a perfect amount of time.
 This way, you get plenty of time sledding, but it will also include lunch and a visit to the husky farm.
-Spending time with the husky puppies at the end of our sledding adventure was one of our favourite parts of the day.

 Keep in mind when booking your husky safari, that any length of time stated may include transportation, breaks and time for debriefing.
 For example, a 2-hour tour may only equate to 1 hour on the sled.
 You can check this with the company when you book.